frootlab/frootlab.github.io/index.md

 The artificial intelligence revolution provides new challenges for developers in the data analysis segment.
-This concerns enterprises, scientific workgroups and governmental agencies as well, as it becomes more important to continuously adapt new technologies into existing applications to remain competitive.
+This concerns enterprises, scientific workgroups and government agencies as well, as it becomes more important to continuously adapt new technologies into existing applications, to remain competitive.
 We want to step into this breach by supporting the development of smart software, which adepts itself to new technologies!

 To that end we provide a [free](https://www.fsf.org/about/what-is-free-software)